isabella232/media-analytics.en-1/help/sdk-implement/tracking-scenarios/vod-one-chapter.md

 ........

 // 6.
 Call trackSessionEnd() when the playback session is over.
 This method must be called even
-//    if the user does not watch the video to completion.
+//    if the user does not watch the media to completion.
 _mediaHeartbeat.trackSessionEnd();

 ........